Reviewed By Corbin Williamson

 Raymond Spruance’s propensity to delegate and his ability to identify 2nd and 3rd order effects served him well in a series of fortuitous assignments.
 Thomas Kinkaid’s broad perspective and discipline helped him as a planner and as a coordinator of large, joint operations on an aggressive timetable.
 Alan Kirk’s skill at making powerful, well-connected friends aided him in the European Theater of Operations, where he sought the interests of the U.S. Navy over foreign organizations.
 Richard Conolly’s enthusiasm and talent for empowering and encouraging subordinates helped him coordinate complex amphibious assaults.

 During the Truman administration, Arthur Radford’s willingness to forcefully advocate for his opinion played an important role in the creation of the Department of Defense.
 Due to his engineering background and openness to new technology, Arleigh Burke helped bring the Polaris missile program into service.
 Harry Felt’s leadership was defined by his investment in subordinates and his willingness to express his views forcefully.
+Horacio Rivero’s pattern of successful collaboration with a range of non-military individuals allowed him to achieve a “win-win” solution as Ambassador to Spain, a rare and honored posting for an admiral, during the 1973 October War.
 Thomas Moorer’s ability to trust his subordinates and the loyalty he demonstrated toward them brought him repeated success.
 Richard Colbert’s long term pursuit of multilateral partnerships played an important role in the creating STANVFORLANT and courses for mid-grade foreign officers at the Naval War College.
 Elmo Zumwalt secures successive tours in high-profile assignments through non-traditional thinking combined with a personable touch.

 James Holloway III illustrates the value of extensive background experience in operational command at all levels.
 Carlisle Trost maintained readiness when many expensive programs had a call on the Navy’s budget and cultivated a broad array of connections and contacts.
 Leighton Smith’s pattern of honesty combined with an “aggressive, take-charge” disposition helped with his command of the NATO Bosnia campaign.
 Joseph Prueher’s background in Southeast Asia and flight experience proved invaluable in handling the 2001 EP-3 crisis with China.